tomonari-t/ethereum-tart/README.md

 ### Environment Variables

-1. `cp .envrc.example .envrc`
+1. `cp .env.example .env`

 2. Enter your own twelve random words in the .envrc.

-3. Also, we'll leverage Infura's Ethereum Ropsten testnet node, so make sure to set up an account and paste your private key in your .envrc.
+3. Also, we'll leverage Infura's Ethereum Ropsten testnet node, so make sure to set up an account and paste your private key in your `.env`

-4. Use `direnv allow` to export the env vars into your current terminal shell.

 ### Ganache (CLI)